hectorproko/PERSISTING-DATA-IN-KUBERNETES/Project23_Steps.md

 In order for a cluster to dynamically create Persistent Volumes (PVs), which are then used by Pods for persistent storage, we need to have a StorageClass defined.
 The StorageClass specifies the type of storage system we plan to use, such as NFS, iSCSI, or a cloud provider-specific storage system like AWS EBS.

-StorageClass is a Kubernetes resource that you can define within the cluster by creating a manifest file that describes its properties and applying it to the cluster using the `kubectl apply` command.
+StorageClass is a Kubernetes resource that we define within the cluster by creating a manifest file that describes its properties and applying it to the cluster using the `kubectl apply` command.
 Example:
 ```css
 kind: StorageClass